Localization properties of the sparse Barrat-M\'ezard trap model: Appendix

 Next we perform a similar analysis for the estimator~\eqref{bollem}.
 It is easy to see that this estimator contains~\eqref{ex1} but with a different prefactor plus the contributions from the real part of the resolvent (eq.~\eqref{resmatrixexp}).
 This gives

-We now use again the Gaussanity of the eigenvectors entries (eq.~\eqref{gauss}) and separate the last term in brackets into the term from {the Kronecker delta and the rest.} The latter contribution is
+We now use again the Gaussanity of the eigenvector entries (eq.~\eqref{gauss}) and separate the last term in brackets into the term from {the Kronecker delta and the rest.} The latter contribution is

 where $\rm{PV}$ refers to the Cauchy principal value.
 The Kronecker delta contribution, on the other hand, is

 where $g(x) = 2/\pi (x^2/(1 + x^2)^2)$ is a function that integrates to 1.
 Again, the function $g(x)/\epsilon$ is a ``nascent'' delta function and this contribution simplifies to